Aadharsh-Geethagovindan/breakpoint-site/public/lore/section4.md

 ##

-## International Wizarding Organization
+## Intergalactic Wizarding Organization

-The Intergalactic Wizarding Organization is one of the oldest surviving institutions in the galaxy, with roots that trace back thousands of years before the Breakpoint.
-In the pre-Breakpoint era, when powerful mages, arcane temples, and ley-bound citadels dotted the stars, the IWO stood as the central regulatory and research body for magical knowledge and practice.
-Its influence extended across systems, with member orders spread across numerous planets, many of which no longer exist.
+The Intergalactic Wizarding Organization (originally the Interplanetary Wizarding Organization) is a very old organization, with roots that trace back hundreds, maybe thousands of years before the Breakpoint.
+In the pre-Breakpoint era, as technology outpaced magic, they began to lose their relevance and influence.

 In the aftermath of the Breakpoint, the IWO was nearly shattered.
 Entire divisions vanished in the chaos, and most of its ancient archives were lost or sealed.
-However, through discipline, reformation, and decisive intervention during the Divine Rift Wars, the IWO re established itself as the single most powerful institution in the post-Breakpoint galaxy.
-Its headquarters—rebuilt on Arkhalion—now serves as both a research bastion and silent stronghold.
+However, through discipline, reformation, and decisive intervention during the Divine Rift Wars, the IWO re-established itself as the single most powerful institution in the post-Breakpoint galaxy.
+Its headquarters—rebuilt as a floating space station orbiting Arkhalion Prime—now serves as both a research base and silent stronghold.

 While the public perceives the IWO as a scholarly institution dedicated to rift research and arcane safeguarding, its true reach runs deeper.
 Through its vast network of agents, researchers, and operatives, it exerts subtle control over Alliance policy, military deployment, and even Arkhalion’s political decisions.
 Though never overt, its presence is always accounted for.
 Most notably, while nearly no one outside its inner circles knows the truth, it was a secretive IWO experiment that led to the Breakpoint event — a burden it has carried in silence ever since.

 ### **Internal Division Structure**

 The IWO operates through a series of formal divisions, each tasked with overseeing a specific domain of arcane knowledge, application, or oversight.
-While originally far broader in scope during the pre-Breakpoint era, the modern IWO has streamlined its focus to reflect the reality of the post-rift galaxy.
-Each division is vast in scale and composed of multiple branches, research centers, and deployment cells spread across the galaxy — though their most elite personnel operate from Arkhalion.
+The modern IWO has streamlined its focus to reflect the reality of the post-rift galaxy.
+Each division is vast in scale and composed of multiple branches, research centers, and deployment cells spread across the known galaxy — though their most elite personnel operate from Arkhalion.

 Though all divisions are technically equal in structure, the balance of influence among them shifts over time based on the galaxy’s rift activity, political instability, or scientific discovery.